MarcelLab/CakePHP-Environment-Plugin/README.md

 Setup
 -----

-You need to clone the files into an Environment directory in app/Plugin.
+You need to clone the files into an "Environment" directory in app/Plugin.
 Then, add this CakePlugin::load in the app bootstrap and active the plugin bootstrap :

 > CakePlugin::load('Environment', array('bootstrap' => true));